 Just like dogs, people also tend to repeat actions that were positively reinforced.
 If you love to shop, and last time you went shopping to a particular store you found great deals, you’ll likely want to go to shopping at that store more and more.

 However, if in the past, the dog approached people and the encounter ended negatively such as the person suddenly sneezing or doing something else that the dog perceives as scary (eg. looming over him or patting him on the head), the behavior of backing away and withdrawing is negatively reinforced.
-This means that the dog will likely withdraw more and more in future encounters as the dog feels relieved from withdrawing from such scary encounters..phew!….
+This means that the dog will likely withdraw more and more in future encounters as the dog feels relieved from withdrawing from such scary or unpleasant encounters..phew!….

 “Approach motivation is the energization of behavior by, or the direction of behavior toward, positive stimuli (objects, events, possibilities), whereas avoidance motivation is the energization of behavior by, or the direction of behavior away from, negative stimuli (objects, events, possibilities). ~

 What happens when a dog is drawn to something and yet at the same time is fearful?
 Conflict arises.
 Conflict is the struggle between two opposing forces.
 So the dog is respectively drawn and repelled to a stimulus at the same time.

 For instance, from a distance a stranger may appear desirable, but then as the dog gets closer to the person, he or she appears less desirable and even a tad bit scary causing the dog to approach and then withdraw.